HenriBDev/HenriBDev/README-English.md

 ## Greetings!
 I'm Henrique. :wave:

-I look foward to join the IT industry, professionalize myself and work on Desktop, Mobile and Web development, improving my study in the process, I really admire the logic behind the structure and application of systems.
+I look foward to join the IT industry, professionalize myself and work on Desktop, Mobile and Web development, also improving my study in the process.
+I really admire the logic behind the structure and application of systems.

 ---